jmayank23/ClassActivationMaps-PyTorch/README.md

 ## License

 The code is provided under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to modify and use it according to your needs.

-Please note that this readme assumes some familiarity with deep learning concepts and Python programming.
-If you have any further questions or issues, don't hesitate to consult the library's documentation or seek additional support.